splunk/public-o11y-docs/logs/infinite.rst

 14. Review your configuration choices, then select :guilabel:`Save`.

 Your infinite logging setup is now complete.
-Depending on your selections, your logs are archived, indexed in Observability Cloud for analysis, or both.
+Depending on your selections, your logs are archived, indexed in Splunk Observability Cloud for analysis, or both.

 Infinite logging rules limits
 ================================================================================